The next time you print a document ask yourself: Do I need to print this?

 - Software applications: using various tools, data analytics drive change in print behaviour

-- Automated workflow: business processes are enhanced to drive efficiencies
+- Automated workflows: business processes are enhanced to drive efficiencies

 - Digital signatures: for internal/client facing processes (numerous applications available)